William Wentworth: Education advocate

-Wentworth was a strong supporter of universal and secular education.
-In his 1819 book, he endorsed the Parramatta Native Institution.
-He became a shareholder in the newly-opened Sydney College, a secular boys' school, in 1835.^{:28} He was involved in the establishment of state primary education, in 1844 supporting the introduction of "Lord Stanley's system of national education" used in Ireland, modified so that:...instead of the clergy and pastors of the several denominations being allowed to impart religious instruction in the schools, the children be allowed to be absent from school one day in every week exclusive of Sunday, for the purpose of receiving such instruction elsewhere...Wentworth's amendment passed and National Board of Education was established in 1848 following a change of governor; schools were established for both sexes.
+Wentworth was an ardent supporter of universal and secular education.
+In his 1819 book, he endorsed the Parramatta Native Institution, and documented other extant schools in the colony.
+He became a shareholder in the newly-opened Sydney College, a secular boys' school, in 1835.^{:28} He was involved in the establishment of state primary education, in 1844 supporting the introduction of "Lord Stanley's system of national education" used in Ireland, modified so that:...instead of the clergy and pastors of the several denominations being allowed to impart religious instruction in the schools, the children be allowed to be absent from school one day in every week exclusive of Sunday, for the purpose of receiving such instruction elsewhere...Wentworth's amendment passed and the National Board of Education was established in 1848 following a change of governor; schools were established for both sexes.